DanielMadden/BCW_BurgersAPI/readme.md

       }
 let acceptedData = {}
 ```
 Each property in the `checkData` object is an array.
 The zero index of the array is the expected type of data, and the first index sets it's requirement.
-I then use the new `Object.entries()` method to convert the received request body into an array of arrays of keys and values and cycle through each one:
+I then use the new `Object.entries()` method to convert the received request body into an array of arrays of keys and values then cycle through each one:
 ```javascript
 for (const [key, value] of Object.entries(req.body)) {
     if (checkData[key] && typeof checkData[key][0] == typeof value) {